Skip to main content

 Average public charging rates vary slightly by city due to different operators and local electricity tariffs.

-CityMin/kWhAvg/kWhMax/kWhFastest Available
+CityMin/kWhAvg/kWhMax/kWhFastest available

 KarachiRs 110Rs 112Rs 150180kW Shell Recharge DHA